Lucasmrcht99/App_Bateaux/README.md

+# App_Bateaux is an Android app that we coded
-# App_Bateaux for E-commerce course
+# for one of our courses